deity-io/falcon-platform-docs/versioned_docs/version-3/composer/modules/common-services/data-sources.md

 Base Data Source class which realizes communication with any REST based API.

-DEITY Falcon provides also its own Data Source abstract class `RESTDataSource`.
+Deity Falcon provides also its own Data Source abstract class `RESTDataSource`.
 That class extends [RESTDataSource class](https://github.com/apollographql/apollo-server/tree/main/packages/apollo-datasource-rest) provided by Apollo.
 This Data Source is a recommended base class for data sources that work as resolvers (see [resolvers auto-binding](#resolvers-auto-binding) section above).

 Constructor definition looks as follow